micahjon/rhf-conditional-logic/README.md

   ```
   - A single condition can be defined for all indices in an array by using `#` as a wildcard (e.g. `guests.#.email`)
 - `useConditionalForm()` drop-in replacement for `useForm()` prunes hidden field values before validation.
-  This way you can track hidden field values with `shouldUnregister = false` for better UX but not have to worry about hidden fields showing up in `errors` or preventing submission entirely.
+  This way you can track hidden field values with `shouldUnregister = false` for better UX but not have to worry about hidden fields showing up in `errors` and preventing submission.

   ```ts
   const { register } = useConditionalForm<FormSchema>({